Fateh Moudarres Estate

 Rania Moudarres, The Artist's Daughter

-From 2020 onwards, efforts were made to establish recognition of the Estate in the art world, its market, collectors, and museums.
-The defense and promotion of the artist's work were carried out through the Roanne de Saint Laurent gallery, based in Paris and directed by Benjamin Hittinger.
-In 2021, the gallery organized the artist's first solo exhibition in tribute to him, initiated by his daughter.
-In May 2023, the gallery presented Fateh Moudarres alongside another contemporary artist, the Chinese painter Chu-Teh Chun.
+From 2020 onward, sustained initiatives have been undertaken to reinforce the presence of Fateh Moudarres within the international art world.
+The defense and promotion of the artist’s work have been supported by Galerie Roanne de Saint Laurent in Paris, directed by Benjamin Hittinger.
+In 2021, the gallery organized a first solo exhibition in tribute to the artist.
+In May 2023, a presentation placed Fateh Moudarres in dialogue with the Chinese painter Chu Teh-Chun, highlighting resonances between different trajectories of twentieth-century modernism beyond the European context.

 Contact: estate.fateh.moudarres@gmail.com